-This summer head to Navy Pier at to watch a movie in the lawn with the skyline as a backdrop!
+This summer head to Navy Pier's Pols Bros Park Lake Stage to watch a movie on the lawn with the skyline as a backdrop!

 Whether you want to try an arcade bar with some pinball and Pac-man or try a classic board game, Chicago has a game bar for you.